dustinpfister/blog_posts/_posts/js-onfocus.md

 <!-- more -->

-## 1 - focus javaScript method for simulating a focus
+## 1 - focus javaScript method for simulating a focus event

 The focus method of an element can be used to set the focus of an element it such a thing can be done with the element.
 Normally a focus event happens when the user sets the focus to an element by clicking on it, or using the tab key on desktops systems to cycle threw all elements that can be focused on in a page.
 However it is possible to also simulate this kind of event via javaScript as well by using the focus method of an element.